sec-fortress/Practical-Ethical-Hacking-Notes/24. Legal Documents and Report Writing/001_Common_Legal_Documents.md

 - Provide a detailed timeline and budget for the project, ensuring transparency and accountability
 - Help identify potential risks and vulnerabilities before they can be exploited by malicious actors
 - Ensure compliance with industry standards and regulations, giving you peace of mind about your security posture.

+**Rules of Engagement**

+- The type and scope of testing
+- Client contact details
+- Client IT team notifications
+- Sensitive data handling
+- Status meeting and reports